Brad Miller hits three HRs as Phillies down Chicago Cubs

 "I was told there was one left," Miller said.
 "I was trying to earn that fourth one."

-The Phillies took 3 of 4 games from Chicago.
-Philadelphia (42-43) begins a three-game series in Boston against the Red Sox on Friday.
-The Phillies have won five of their last seven and begin Friday four games back of the first-place New York Mets in the National League East.
+The Phillies took three of four games from Chicago.
+Philadelphia (42-43) was scheduled to begin a three-game series in Boston against the Red Sox on Friday.
+The Phillies had won five of their last seven and began Friday four games back of the first-place New York Mets in the National League East.

 Girardi said he can feel the Phillies building momentum.

-"You feel confident with the lineup you're putting out there," he said.
-"There's a little something going on."
+"You feel it in the dugout," he said.
+"You feel confident with the lineup we’re throwing out there every day.
+Getting people in the right spots.
+There is a little something going (on).”

 MMcGarry@PressofAC.com